ibl.ai Agentic AI Blog

 The Short Answer

-A self-hosted AI agent platform you own means four things stay under your control: the source code (open source, perpetual license, no lock-in); the agent runtime (executes on your infrastructure); the model (any LLM you choose, including self-hosted open-weight); and the data (never leaves your perimeter). ibl.ai is that platform.
+A self-hosted AI agent platform you own means four things stay under your control: the source code under a perpetual license with no lock-in, the agent runtime executing on your own infrastructure, the model choice, and the data.
+On ibl.ai you own all the code and the data, run it model-agnostic across any LLM including self-hosted open-weight models, and pay with no per-seat pricing.

 What "Own" Actually Means